xoolive/traffic/docs/gallery.rst

 Example gallery
 ===============

-Visualise aircraft trajectory data, common and more unusual patterns, interactions between aircraft and air traffic control, wind, turbulence, Earth's magnetic field, and more to come.
+Visualize aircraft trajectory data, common and more unusual patterns, interactions between aircraft and air traffic control, wind, turbulence, Earth's magnetic field, and more to come.